Football in Hong Kong: History

 The first football club of Hong Kong is Hong Kong Football Club, usually known as "The Club", founded in 1886.
 The club is one of the oldest existing football clubs in Asia.
 The first football competition of Hong Kong is the Challenge Shield, which founded in 1898.
 Its format is similar to the FA Challenge Cup in England.
 Tracing back to early 20th century, the Hong Kong football league was founded in 1908.

-It is probably the oldest professional league in Asia.
-Most records before the Second World War have been lost and not many people can remember the old glory of Hong Kong's professional football.
+Hong Kong was the first in Asia to organise a professional club.

 The Hong Kong Football Association, the governing body of Hong Kong football, was founded in 1914 and is one of the oldest football associations in Asia.

+Within the Asia context, Hong Kong was a comparative powerhouse from the 1920s to the 1970s.

+The Hong Kong team competed in China's first national games and won the national games championships in 1935 and 1948.

 In the 1970s and 1980s, football in Hong Kong was strong and popular, with competitive local teams boosted by well known overseas players and managers, playing in front crowds of tens of thousands.
 In 1985, in a famous match, Hong Kong upset China 2–1 in Beijing to move towards a place in the 1986 World Cup.
 The team ultimately fell short of qualification.

 In recent years, major attempts have been made by Hong Kong government to improve both HKFA’s governance and the quality of Hong Kong football under a government scheme called ‘Project Phoenix’.

-Football league system
+League system

-All the football leagues are organized by the HKFA.
+All the football leagues are organised by the HKFA.

 Premier League

 The Hong Kong Premier League began its first season in 2014–15.
-It is the top flight professional league in Hong Kong with 10 teams competing.
+It is the top flight professional league in Hong Kong with 11 teams competing.

 Lower Divisions

 The lower divisions consist of the First Division (D1 League), the Second Division (D2 League), and the Third Division (D3 League).
 Most lower-division clubs are amateurs, but semi-professional teams can also play there.
-The bottom team of the Third Division League are eliminated from the system.
+The bottom team of the Third Division League will be eliminated from the system.